Lita Ford: Return to stage (2008–present)

-In June 2008, Ford re-emerged with a new band with Stet Howland (W.A.S.P.) on drums, playing several warm-up gigs under the moniker Kiss Me Deadly prior to Rocklahoma in Pryor, Oklahoma.
+In June 2008, Ford re-emerged with a new band with Stet Howland (W.A.S.P.) on drums, playing several warm-up shows under the moniker Kiss Me Deadly prior to Rocklahoma in Pryor, Oklahoma.
 In June 2009, she toured the United States and Europe with a new line-up on her last fourteen shows, consisting of former Guns N' Roses guitarist Ron "Bumblefoot" Thal, drummer Dennis Leeflang, and Deepfield bassist PJ Farley.

-After a long recording hiatus, Ford released Wicked Wonderland on 6 October 2009, on the JLRG Entertainment label.
+After a long recording hiatus, Ford released Wicked Wonderland on October 6, 2009, on the JLRG Entertainment label.
 In an interview with ExclusiveMagazine.com, Ford spoke about her new material: "I just wanted to kick ass!
 I don't know what's popular, or the flavor of the day.
 I just wanted the music to rock!
 The lyrics are very personal and that's it.
 I wasn't going to come out in sandals with hairy armpits!"

 In May 2011, Ford promised to release a "real comeback album" later in the year with drummer Chuck Spradlin, saying that 2009's nu metal-inspired Wicked Wonderland was too much of a collaborative project with ex-husband Jim Gillette.
 "A lot of people have told me that they want a real Lita Ford album, and I know what they mean.
 They are going to get it", she was quoted as saying at the time.

 Living Like a Runaway was released in June 2012 on SPV/Steamhammer Records.
 True to her word, the album was much more in line with her earlier work.
 The title is also celebratory, as Ford had recently settled differences with her former Runaways' bandmates.
 During 2014, she was bestowed with The Certified Legend Award by Guitar Player.

 In November 2014, Heaven Below guitarist Patrick Kennison joined Ford's band.

 In 2016, Ford released Time Capsule, a collection of songs she discovered on old analogue tapes from the 1980s, featuring recordings she had made with Billy Sheehan, Gene Simmons, Bruce Kulick, Robin Zander, Rick Nielsen, Dave Navarro, Rodger Carter, and Jeff Scott Soto.